hosszubalazs/gocd-cypress/README.md

 Cypress runner for GoCD that:

+- start a local development server of your application
 - runs test in docker container when a CI environment is detected
 - creates a merged HTML report